-Approval of a preliminary site plan by the Planning Commission shall indicate its general acceptance of the proposed layout of buildings, streets, drives, parking areas, and other facilities and areas in accordance with the standards for preliminary site plan approval specified in subsection 14.2(S).
+- 4. Denial.
+Upon determination that the preliminary site plan does not comply with applicable requirements and standards of this Ordinance and other Township ordinances, or would require extensive revisions to comply with such requirements, it shall be denied.
+Failure of the applicant or agent to attend two (2) or more meetings shall also be grounds for the Planning Commission to deny site plan approval.
+If the site plan is denied, a written record shall be provided to the applicant listing the findings of fact and conclusions or reasons for denial. - 5.
+Recording of Planning Commission action.
+Planning Commission action on the preliminary site plan shall be recorded in the Planning Commission meeting minutes, stating the name and location of the project, most recent plan revision date, findings of fact and conclusions for the Planning Commission's action, and any conditions of approval.
+The Zoning Administrator shall promptly notify the applicant of the preliminary site plan action and update the Township's record for the application to include a copy of the approved meeting minutes. - 6.
+Effect of preliminary site plan approval.
+Approval of a preliminary site plan by the Planning Commission shall indicate its general acceptance of the proposed layout of buildings, roads, drives, parking areas, and other facilities and areas in accordance with the standards for preliminary site plan approval specified in Section 14.2.S.
 The Planning Commission may, at its discretion and with appropriate conditions attached, authorize limited work to begin for soils exploration, incidental site clearing, and other preliminary site work as specified in the authorization.
 At a minimum, the required conditions for any authorization shall include compliance with all applicable Township and outside agency permitting requirements, measures to control erosion, exemption of the Township from any liability if a final site plan is not approved, and submittal of an acceptable performance guarantee for site restoration if work does not proceed to completion.

-K. Outside Agency Approvals.
+J. Outside Agency Approvals.

-The applicant shall be responsible for obtaining all necessary permits or approvals from applicable outside agencies, prior to final site plan approval.
+The applicant shall be responsible for obtaining all necessary permits or approvals from applicable outside agencies, prior to submittal of an application for final site plan approval.
+Documentation of necessary outside agency permits or approvals shall be submitted to the Zoning Administrator.